How many aluminum foil survival uses do you know? Keep reading to find out the various uses of this unsung hero for emergency preparedness!

-In a crisis, you make the most out of everything you have, which means you might need to get a little creative.
+In a crisis, you make the most of everything you have, which means you might need to get a little creative.
 Things like paracord and duct tape have fairly obvious uses, but other items may require a little more critical thinking.
-Today let’s take a look at one of the most common items you have in your kitchen—aluminum foil.
+Let's take a look at one of the most common items you have in your kitchen—aluminum foil.

 1. Boiling Water

 Aluminum foil can be a substitute for pots and pans by creating a makeshift bowl.
 Bring your water to a rolling boil for a minimum of one minute.
 This will make your water safe to drink.

-2. Signal For Help
+2. Signal for Help

 Since aluminum foil is reflective, it is great for signaling purposes.
-Place along on branches or any other areas where it will be clearly visible from the air or a road close by.
+Place along with branches or any other areas where it will be clearly visible from the air or a road close by.

 3. Make Fishing Lures

 Fish love shiny lures.
-If you do not have bait, wrap aluminum foil around the weights as it will act as an effective flasher attracting fishes that are more reluctant to bite.
+If you do not have bait, wrap aluminum foil around the weights as it will act as an effective flasher attracting fish that are more reluctant to bite.

 4. Water Bottle Repair

 Pine sap and aluminum foil will act as a temporary patching solution for cracks in water bottles or small piercings in hydration packs.

 5. Sharpen Dull Scissors

 To sharpen scissors using aluminum foil, fold the foil over two or three times and cut the foil with your scissors.
 This will help sharpen the scissor blades.

 6. Fix Loose Batteries

 If batteries become loose, the most common reason is the springs inside the battery compartment have lost some of their tension over time.
 Loose batteries can cause glitching.

 7. Keep Your Matches Dry

 Wrapping your matches with aluminum foil will keep them dry as long as you don't go underwater!
 Waterproof matches and lighters are available in the market, but you don't have these readily available most of the time.

 8. Scrub Dirty Pots and Pans

 Remember, it is important to keep the smell of food away from your shelter area or a campsite.
 Having clean pots and pans will help prevent predators (such as bears) from snooping around at night.

 9. Create a Quick Windbreak Around Your Campfire

 Building a wall out of aluminum foil around your campfire will help protect it from the wind.
 This will also help reflect heat to help you stay warm at night.
-Campsites in the uplands can be very cold at night so the more you can generate, the better.
+Campsites in the uplands can be very cold at night so the more warmth you can generate, the better.

 10. Collect Rainwater